 If your safe room is off the ground level you might need to invest in an escape ladder.
 Below ground safe rooms might be best served by an escape tunnel that deposits you through a hidden hatch somewhere else on your property.

 The primary purpose of a safe room is protect your family by keeping danger at bay until help arrives.
 Over 80% of intruders gain entry from the ground floor and 34% of those come right in your front door.

 The key to keeping danger out is to fortify all entry points to your home, and fortify any entry point to your safe room.
-This includes the doors, any windows, and even walls that could be breached.
+This includes the doors, any windows, and even walls, floors and ceilings that could be breached.